vaishnavibarpete25/AI-Research-Paper-Analyser/README.md

 💡 Ever wondered if Artificial Intelligence can actually read and explain research papers for you? 🤯📄

-In this video, I’ll show you how I built a Research Paper Explainer AI using RAG (Retrieval-Augmented Generation), Machine Learning, FAISS, BM25, and LLMs—a complete end-to-end AI system that turns complex research papers into simple explanations. 🚀
+In this, I’ll show you how I built a Research Paper Explainer AI using RAG (Retrieval-Augmented Generation), Machine Learning, FAISS, BM25, and LLMs—a complete end-to-end AI system that turns complex research papers into simple explanations. 🚀

 We’ll go step by step:
 ✅ Uploading and processing research papers (PDF parsing)